vosonlab/vosonSML/README.md

 The hyperlink `Collect` function accepts a dataframe of seed web pages, as well as corresponding `type` and `max_depth` parameters for each page.

+*Please note that this implementalion of hyperlink collection and networks is still in an experimental stage.*

 ``` r
 # specify seed web pages and parameters for hyperlink collection